a2stuff/a2d/README.md

 [![Build Status](https://travis-ci.org/a2stuff/a2d.svg?branch=main)](https://travis-ci.org/a2stuff/a2d)

-Work-in-Progress disassembly and enhancements for Apple II DeskTop (a.k.a.
+Work-in-progress disassembly and enhancements for Apple II DeskTop (a.k.a.
 MouseDesk)

 💾 Disk images can be found on the [Releases](https://github.com/a2stuff/a2d/releases) page 💾